nbaxter13/nbaxter13.github.io/_posts/2014-11-18-Models-with-Metadata.md

 ### Healthy vs. Adenoma
-Now I'll do the same thing, but for adenomas.
-The best model uses age, BMI, diabetes medication, gender, and smoking.
-This model is only slightly better than the same model without diabetes medication.
+Next I did the same thing, but for adenomas.
+The best model again used age, gender and smoking, but also included BMI and diabetes medication.
+That model was only slightly better than the same model without diabetes medication.

 |Model                                     |AICc   |